-The Associated Press requested an interview with Bullock but was told he was only talking to local media.
-Bullock was the No. 2 to Mitt Romney when Salt Lake hosted the 2002 Games.
+The Associated Press requested an interview with Bullock but was told he was talking only to local media.
+Bullock was the No. 2 to Mitt Romney when Salt Lake City hosted the 2002 Games.

 An IOC “technical team” was in Salt Lake City last week inspecting venues, and is in Vancouver this week.
 Meanwhile, a similar visit to Spain is reported to have been delayed.